YuliiaChorna1/Python-WEB-5-HW-Exchange-Utility/README.md

 - You can modify the `base_url` in the `CurrencyRateAPI` class to use a different currency exchange rate API.
 - The `pretty_print_result` function can be adjusted to customize the table formatting.

-I hope this README text provides a clear and comprehensive guide to using the currency rate console utility!